subvertnormality/mosaic/README.md

   },
 ```

-If you'd like, you define devices that have default paramaters defined.
+If you'd like, you can define devices that have default paramaters defined.
 These parameters can also have a midi channel that differs from the device's default.
 The following device has two param knobs automatically assigned on the device param page.
 The knobs control cc 13 and 14 respectively, on midi channel 13, even though the midi trig and note information is being sent to midi channel 14.

 ```
 {